bugzilla/bugzilla.github.io/_posts/2003-04-24-status-update.md

 Matthew Barnson, the original author of much of the [Bugzilla Guide](https://www.bugzilla.org/docs/html/), has recently been swamped by life.
 Jacob Steenhagen was gracious (and foolish) enough to volunteer to take over.
 In an attempt to "sync up" the documentation, Jake has been focusing on backporting relevant changes to the documentation to the 2.16 branch.
 Many items in the guide have received love, but the most notable ones include:

-*   **Section 4.3 - OS Specific Installation (New in Devel)** - Moved a lot of stuff that is specific to the OS (or distro) out into a special section.
+*   **Section 4.3 - OS Specific Installation (New in Devel)** - Moved a lot of stuff that is specific to the OS (or distribution) out into a special section.
 The next step is to make the installation instructions more generic as there are still some OS specific hints, etc.
 *   **Section 4.4 - HTTP Server Configuration (New in Devel)** - Moved some information that is specific to the web server being used into its own section.
 I currently have varying amount of information for Apache, IIS, and AOL Server.
 *   **Section 5.5 - Group Security (Devel)** - Because the tip has a new security model the docs needed updating for the tip.
 *   **Section 5.6 - Bugzilla Security (2.16 and Devel)** - This section has been cleaned up considerably.
 It also now contains information that used to be scattered about in different sections.